cs4241-18a/a1-gettingstarted/README.md

 https://a1-mariana0pachon.herokuapp.com/
 ---
-This project contains my main interests and the personal projects I have developed in the different fields.
+This project contains my main interests and links to personal projects I have developed in the different fields.
 Additionally, it includes information on my previous courses and experiences relevant to this course.
 To accomplish the project I used a combination of HTML and CSS.
-The project includes stylesheets that I wrote as well as BootStrap stylesheets.
-The main goals of this project were to achieve multiple Design Achievements and one specific Technical Achievement.
+The project includes stylesheets that I wrote as well as one external JavaScript file.
+The main goals of this project were to achieve multiple Design Achievements and two specific Technical Achievements.
 These will be described in detail in the following sections.

 ## Technical Achievements